Growyourbrand.net Reference notes on brand consequence May 2026

 • The archive does not need to exaggerate the reason into a scandal.
 The verified fact is a standing U.S. market adaptation.

-• The operator lesson is to solve name friction before customers turn it into the story.
+• The decision lesson is to solve name friction before customers turn it into the story.

 The Decision Context